Getting started

 You do not need to use TypeScript to use Grafast, but if you do then you

-must use a version from TypeScript v5.0.0 upward and configure it to support
+must use a version from TypeScript v5.0.0 upward and configure it to support the

-property in package.json
+exports property in package.json by setting moduleResolution to node16

-"moduleResolution": "node16", // Or "nodenext"
++ "moduleResolution": "node16" // Or "nodenext"

 Our adherence to semver does not cover types - we may make breaking changes to TypeScript types in patch-level updates.
 The reason for this is that TypeScript itself is ever-changing, and the libraries we depend on often make breaking type changes, forcing us to do so too.
 Further, improvements to types are generally a good thing for developer experience, even if it might mean you have to spend a couple minutes after updating to address any issues.